What is Social Proof Marketing and Why You Need?

 For businesses marketing products or services online, social proof marketing is a way of demonstrating to prospective customers that others have already purchased the product and had a positive experience.
 As a result, prospective customers see a reduced risk of disappointment and feel more confident in their decision to purchase.

-Why is Social Proof Marketing Important in 2021?
+Why is Social Proof Marketing Important?

-Because of the Internet and social media, the world in 2021 is more tightly connected than ever before.
+Because of the Internet and social media, the world is more tightly connected than ever before.
 Social proof marketing is also more powerful than ever before, simply because of how easy it is for prospective customers to find reliable reviews about products and services online.

 - Celebrity endorsements have been shown to influence purchasing decisions for most demographics.
 In one study, 14% of adult consumers said that celebrity endorsements had an effect on their buying decisions.